 “Some slip right on in, some you have to force, but either way it is just a sticky mess”

-Glue in bolts are better in many ways but installation is trickier.
+Glue in bolts are a great option for most placements but installation is trickier.
 They are stronger, last longer and are more convenient to use (not install) since many don’t require hangers.
-Water never gets inside the hole so if there was corrosion, it’s on the part you can see and inspect.
-However, the holes have to be really clean, the glue has to mix right AND fill up the whole hole… all without getting it everywhere.
-Also, the bolt isn’t adjustable later so it better be right.
-They can last a long long time and can be the best option, especially in soft or layered rock, so let’s go over what you need to know so you can do it like a pro.
+It is thought that the adhesive can help seal the bolt preventing corrosion inside the hole.
+However, the holes have to be really clean, the glue has to mix correctly AND fill up the entire hole… all without getting glue on your favorite shirt.
+Also, the bolt isn’t adjustable later so it better be right the first time.
+Longevity and minimal maintenance requirements makes them a great option, especially in soft or layered rock, so let’s go over what you need to know so you can do it like a pro.

-I suppose you could glue anything inside of a hole, but if you are installing glue in bolts, I assume you are thinking long term and want to do it right.
+You could just bolt anything inside of a hole, but if you are reading this, we assume you are thinking long term and want to do it right.
 It is NOT recommended to use mechanical bolts with moving parts like we described in the last section.
+You get the worst of both options.
 The glue wouldn’t grab the right parts, like sitting on the sleeves and not the actual stud, and the mechanical parts get gummed up by the glue and aren’t free to do what they need to do.
 And any properly placed mechanical bolt is going to fit the hole so tightly, there wouldn’t be any room for the glue and therefore push it all out.
 There are bolts specifically designed for glue, so let’s go over those options.

 U shape bolts

-Also called staple bolts, these are almost never used in highlining as they require two holes and have twice the impact.
+Also called staple bolts, these are almost never used in highlining and rarely used in climbing, as they require two holes and have twice the impact.
 And consider that the 2 legs rarely share the load so you don’t necessarily get 2x the strength.
 If one leg goes, so do you.
 AND… when holes are drilled that close together, it could weaken the rock.
-The benefit to these is that they do test stronger when being pulled straight out than the P shape bolts.
-These have the potential for one side to open the gate a carabiner if things are pulled around, probably the main reason these are not used on climbing crags, but rather via ferratas where the hardware is fixed.
+It also requires more effort to line up the two holes.
+The benefit to these is that they can test stronger when being pulled straight out than the P shape bolts.
+These have the potential for one side to open the gate on carabiner if things are pulled around, probably the main reason these are not used on climbing crags, but rather via ferratas where the hardware is fixed.
 Please don’t buy any ol’ U shape bolt from the hardware store!
-If you must use them, please use Titan’s because they are very corrosion resistant and rated for 15kn with an MBS rating of 30kn but commonly break above 50kn.
+If you must use them, please use Titan’s or (another climbing specific bolt) because they are very corrosion resistant and rated for 15kn with an MBS rating of 30kn but commonly break above 50kn.